liveview-native/liveview-client-swiftui/livebooks/markdown/create-a-swiftui-application.md

 ## Start the Active Scheme

-Click the `start active scheme` button <i class="ri-play-fill"></i> to build the project and run it on the iOS simulator.
+Click the run button <i class="ri-play-fill"></i> to build the project and run it on the iOS simulator.
+Alternatively you may go to `Product` in the top menu then press `Run`.

 > A [build scheme](https://developer.apple.com/documentation/xcode/build-system) contains a list of targets to build and any configuration and environment details that affect the selected action.
 When you build and run an app, the scheme tells Xcode what launch arguments to pass to the app.
 >